confluentinc/live-labs/connectors-aws/dynamodb-redshift-s3/README.md

 8. Create an S3 bucket.
 > The S3 has to be in same same region as your Confluent Cloud cluster.
-9. Create an **IAM Policy** and attach it to an **IAM User**.
+9. Create an **IAM Policy** with the following configuration and name it `confluent-s3-demo-policy`.
-10. Create a key pair for the IAM User you just created and download the file to use it in later steps.
 ```
 {
    "Version":"2012-10-17",